 Much has been written about the susceptibility of end users to social engineering, but it continues to be a major issue that plagues organizations.
 Multiple surveys have revealed that end-user error is the top threat action in breaches.
 Many organizations find the initial point of attack is through targeted social engineering, most commonly phishing.

 The most common cause of successful phishing, pretexting and other social engineering attacks is a lack of sound security awareness training and end-user validation.
-Organizations are still struggling with how to train users to look for social engineering attempts and report them.
+Organizations still struggle with how to train users to look for social engineering attempts and report them.

 How to fix it

-More organizations need to conduct regular training exercises, including phishing tests, pretexting and additional social engineering as needed.
-Many training programs are available to help reinforce security awareness concepts; the training needs to be contextual and relevant to employees' job functions whenever possible.
-Track users' success or failure rates on testing, as well as "live fire" tests with phishing emails and other tactics.
+Conduct regular training exercises that cover phishing, pretexting and social engineering.
+Many training programs are available to help reinforce security awareness concepts.
+Trainings need to be contextual and relevant to employees' job functions whenever possible.
+Track users' success or failure rates on testing, and use "live fire" tests with phishing emails and other tactics.
 For users who don't improve, look at remediation measures appropriate for your organization.

 While other major cybersecurity vulnerabilities can be spotted in the wild, the issues addressed here are some of the most common seen by enterprise security teams everywhere.
-Look for opportunities to implement more effective processes and controls in your organization to more effectively prevent these issues from being realized.
+Look for opportunities to implement more effective security measures and controls in your organization to prevent these issues from being realized.
+Once your security team fixes the above security vulnerabilities, it could tackle other common weaknesses, such as those in the OWASP Top 10.